 Date Written: March 10, 2020

 In this paper, we propose a comprehensive intangible assets-related measure, I-SCORE, for the purpose of explaining the cross-sectional returns in the U.S. stock market.
-We apply the partial least squares method to construct I-SCORE from 15 firm characteristics.
+We apply the partial least squares approach to construct I-SCORE from 10 firm characteristics.
 The results show that the firms receiving the high I-SCORE generate substantially higher future returns than those with the low I-SCORE.
-The predictability of I-SCORE is robust after controlling for innovation- and R&D-related factors, along with some famous asset pricing factors.
-I-SCORE is positively related to the future profitability and cash flow growth.
-The positive relation between I-SCORE and future returns is stronger for the firms with higher limits to arbitrage and higher valuation uncertainty, which is consistent with behavioral mispricing explanations.
-The risk-based theory also explains the corresponding investment strategy, since firms with higher information uncertainty risk have significantly stronger I-SCORE premium.
+The predictability of I-SCORE is robust after controlling for innovation- and R&D related factors, along with some famous asset pricing factors.
+We also find that I-SCORE is positively related to future earnings, intangible investments, and expected profitability.
+In addition, the positive relation between I-SCORE and future returns is stronger for the firms with higher financial constraints.
+Besides, investor attention helps dissect the premium generated by I-SCORE, which cannot be explained by the sentiment- and analyst forecast error-driven mispricing, however.

-Keywords: Intangible Assets, I-SCORE, Partial Least Squares, Mispricing, Risk-based Theory
+Keywords: Intangible assets, I-SCORE, Partial least squares, Risk-based theory, Sentiment